Meet Annie

 How I ended up offshore.

-I started inshore.
-Then twilight series.
-Then ocean races as crew.
+I started inshore, winning state-level regattas.
+Then ocean racing as crew, finishing top three in major Australian offshore races.
 Then more responsibility.
-And eventually the realisation that what I actually wanted was a smaller boat, fewer people, more decisions of my own.
+And eventually the realisation that what I actually wanted was to make decisions on my own.

 Offshore racing